DevGrow/devgrow.github.io/_posts/2010-06-04-all-plugins-moved-to-github.markdown

 - wywof
 ---

-In order to simply the process of updating my plugins and to give you guys the ability to fork them into your own works, I've moved all of my plugins to [Github](http://github.com/mdolon) (thanks to Sam Sherlock for the suggestion).<!-- more -->  I'll also be updating the download links to point to the repository instead of the zip file, so you can have more freedom to download what you'd like.
+In order to simply the process of updating my plugins and to give you guys the ability to fork them into your own works, I've moved all of my plugins to [Github](http://github.com/mdolon) (thanks to Sam Sherlock for the suggestion).
+I'll also be updating the download links to point to the repository instead of the zip file, so you can have more freedom to download what you'd like.

   * [jCollapsible](http://github.com/mdolon/jCollapsible) - takes any nested list (OL or UL that have children) and coverts it into collapsible threads

   * [Griddy](http://github.com/mdolon/Griddy) - creates a simple, customizable overlay on top of any element

   * [SliderNav](http://github.com/mdolon/SliderNav) - lets you add dynamic, sliding content using a vertical navigation bar (index)